Algorithmic aspects of immersibility and embeddability: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank the Israel Institute for Advanced Studies for a stay in fall 2017 during which this work was conceived, and Uli Wagner for his encouragement and helpful comments.
+The authors would like to thank the Israel Institute for Advanced Studies for a stay in fall 2017 during which this work was conceived; Uli Wagner for his encouragement and helpful comments; and several referees for keeping us honest by calling out a great deal of handwaving in successive drafts, as well as suggesting streamlined arguments in a few places.